4d/4D_Corner_Component_List/readme.md

 This repository contains the **4D_Corner_Component_List** component.

+## Checklist

+Before publishing, make sure:

+- [ ] A valid icon is included in the component
+- [ ] A clear GitHub description is provided
+- [ ] The `4d-component` topic is added

 ## Overview

 To ensure consistency, usability, and better visibility within the 4D community, please follow the guidelines below.